Andreas-Sjogren-Furst/ML-OPS-Healthy-vs-Rotten/reports/README.md

 We also implemented custom metrics for monitoring the API's usage and performance, such as request counts, batch sizes, and processing durations.
 These metrics are pushed to Google Cloud Monitoring using the monitoring_v3 library.
 Additionally, we used Prometheus for local monitoring and debugging.

 Special care was taken to make the API container-friendly, ensuring compatibility with Cloud Run by storing model files in /tmp and dynamically setting the port via environment variables.
-This setup ensures scalability and deployability while maintaining visibility into API performance and usage.---
+This setup ensures scalability and deployability while maintaining visibility into API performance and usage.

+---

 ### Question 24